For many years Pharmapac has put measures in place to make our production methods and our products as environmentally friendly as possible.

-At Pharmapac, our efforts toward environmental sustainability relate to what we produce and how we produce it.
-We stay up-to-date on the latest packaging developments and we ensure all new packaging is fully recyclable.
-Energy and water efficiencies are built into our manufacturing plant and a regrind and recycling facility onsite allows us to process post manufacturing recyclate for reuse in certain products.
+Sustainability is an integral part of what we do and naturally helps us to always want to be better, we are so proud of what we have accomplished in this area.
+We have built-in energy and water efficiencies into our manufacturing plant and a regrind and recycling facility onsite allows us to process post manufacturing recyclate for reuse in certain products.

-When you purchase a Pharmapac product, you can feel good about buying from a company that ethically manufactures using environmentally responsible processes that are independently audited and verified.
+When you purchase a Pharmapac product, you can feel good about buying from a company that takes an ethical approach to manufacturing, using environmentally responsible processes that are independently audited and verified

 At Pharmapac we have chosen recyclable polymers over alternatives such as compostable or biodegradable plastic bottles.
 Based on the research we’ve done, and feedback from our clients and industry organisations recycling has been shown to be the most efficient way to make a difference today.